vlazzarini/opcode_compiler/README.md

 Csound JIT Module Compilers
 ============

-This experimental opcode library build on the initial work by Michael Goggins, and is based on the llvm/clang interpreter example code.
+This experimental opcode library builds on the initial work by Michael Goggins, and is based on the llvm/clang interpreter example code.
 It provides opcodes for C/C++ compilation to LLVM IR, as well as to execute compiled code.